 - LKCM Investment Partnership, L.P. we receive management fees of 1.6% per annum of the net asset value of the partnership, calculated and payable quarterly in advance.
-We or our affiliates are also entitled to receive performance-based compensation attributable to private investments of the partnership to the extent approved by the partnership's limited partners or limited partner advisory committee. - LKCM Investment Partnership II, L.P. we receive management fees of 1.6% per annum of the net asset value of the partnership, calculated and payable quarterly in advance.
-We or our affiliates are also entitled to receive performance-based compensation attributable to private investments of the partnership to the extent approved by the partnership's limited partners or limited partner advisory committee. - LKCM Private Discipline Master Fund, SPC we are entitled to receive management fees of 2.0% per annum of the capital account balance of the partnership's base segregated portfolio and 2.0% per annum of the capital contributions to the partnership's private investment segregated portfolio, calculated and payable quarterly in advance.
+We or our affiliates are also entitled to receive performance-based compensation attributable to private investments of the partnership to the extent approved by the partnership's limited partners or limited partner advisory committee.
+These management fees and performance-based compensation are paid directly to us by the partnership and are deducted from the capital account balances of limited partners. - LKCM Investment Partnership II, L.P. we receive management fees of 1.6% per annum of the net asset value of the partnership, calculated and payable quarterly in advance.
+We or our affiliates are also entitled to receive performance-based compensation attributable to private investments of the partnership to the extent approved by the partnership's limited partners or limited partner advisory committee.
+These management fees and performance-based compensation are paid directly to us by the partnership and are deducted from the capital account balances of limited partners. - LKCM Private Discipline Master Fund, SPC we are entitled to receive management fees of 2.0% per annum of the capital account balance of the partnership's base segregated portfolio and 2.0% per annum of the capital contributions to the partnership's private investment segregated portfolio, calculated and payable quarterly in advance.
 We have voluntarily reduced management fees attributable to the partnership's base segregated portfolio to 1.0% per annum until further notice.
 We have also voluntarily reduced management fees attributable to the partnership's private investment segregated portfolio to between 1.0% per annum (generally in situations where we do not have portfolio company board representation and cannot control the timing of a portfolio company exit) and 2.0% per annum (generally in situations where we have portfolio company board representation and can control the timing of a portfolio company exit), while generally charging 1.5% per annum in situations that do not fall within any of these categories (e.g., we have portfolio company board representation, but cannot control the timing of a portfolio company exit).
 We have also voluntarily agreed to accrue management fees attributable to the private investment segregated portfolio until such portfolio investments are sold or otherwise realized.
 The general partner of the partnership is entitled to receive performance-based compensation of up to 20% of the net profits or net realized proceeds of the partnership's segregated portfolios, as applicable, subject to certain limitations contained in the organizational and offering documents of such partnership.
-These management fees and performance-based compensation are paid to us directly by the partnership and are deducted from the capital account balances of limited partners in LKCM Private Discipline (QP), L.P. and LKCM Private Discipline International, L.P., the feeder funds of LKCM Private Discipline Master Fund, SPC.
+These management fees and performance-based compensation are paid to us directly by the partnership and are deducted from the capital account balances of limited partners in LKCM Private Discipline (QP), L.P. and LKCM

+Private Discipline International, L.P., the feeder funds of LKCM Private Discipline Master Fund, SPC.